LaunchCodeEducation/lchs/src/chapters/functions/composing-functions.rst

 Functions Should Do Exactly One Thing
 -------------------------------------

 When writing a function, we should pay attention to its size.
-By "size" we mean that functions should be short and *DO ONLY ONE THING.*
+Functions work best when they are small and do only one thing.

 This idea is easier to say than to put into practice.
 For example, what if we wrote ``is_palindrome`` without putting the ``reverse_sting`` code in a